sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/configure.md

 - ../../components/monitoring
 # Run monitoring services with privilege and root
 # This also adds RBAC resources to the monitoring stack
+# and allows Prometheus to talk to the Kubernetes API
+# for service discovery
 - ../../components/monitoring/privileged
 # Add resources for cAdvisor
 # cAdvisor includes RBAC resources and must be run with privileges